 The verification phase involves the constant evaluation of the effectiveness of the admission policies.
 In addition, this phase monitors if these admission policies are being applied in compliance with the established objectives.
 This phase intentionally reviews, through the metrics provided by the admissions and finance office, what has been the response to the admission policies.
 The student retention factor will be an important factor in verifying admissions policies.
 Through this review process a rationale is provided for potential modification of the admissions policy when necessary.
 It is also reaffirmed that the admissions policy rules stipulated by the administration are fully observed.
 The UNILIMI board of directors, through its Academic Affairs Delegation, also participates in the verification function of the admission processes.

-The office of the Dean of enrollment and registration of UNILIMI, will supervise that all actions carried out during the admission process comply with all the established norms.
+The office of the president of UNILIMI, or the person delegated for this function, will supervise that all actions carried out during the admission process comply with all the established norms.